dcoderx/Recommender-System/README.md

 __ctf : correlation_to_fargo.__

-   In order to increase the efficacy of the recommender , we instill a paremeter that drops/deletes movies that have been rated less that 100 times.
+   In order to increase the efficacy of the recommender , we instill a paremeter that drops/deletes movies that have been rated less than 100 times.

 ![Screenshot](1.png)